-CO-OP is an experiential learning program for students of engineering and computer science at the School of Engineering and Computer Science.
-Students, usually of Junior standing, immerse themselves in the workforce of a corporation or public agency.
-There they practice and grow their engineering and computer science skills.
+CO-OP is an experiential learning program for students of the School of Engineering and Computer Science.
+Students, usually of junior standing, immerse themselves in the workforce of a corporation or public agency.
+There, they practice and grow their engineering and computer science skills.
 They also learn the soft skills they need to have in order to thrive in a corporate environment.

-The seven months long CO-OPs give students the opportunity to dig into projects and see them through to a hand-off and they also get to experience a diversity of activities from field work to lab work to office work.
-The companies that they work for get valuable contributions as the result of the skilled work of the students.
-Companies have come to realize that CO-OPs are extended interviews and help build a pool of strong future professional employees.
+The seven-month long CO-OP gives students the opportunity to dig into projects and see them through to a hand-off and they also get to experience a diversity of activities from field work to lab work to office work.
+The companies they work for get valuable contributions as the result of the skilled work of the students.
+Companies have come to realize that CO-OP's are extended interviews and help build a pool of strong future professional employees.
 It is a win-win proposition.

 Fast Facts about CO-OP